Skip to content

 As the scenarios we will be exploring in this workflow were sourced from real life, we can use a spatial view to understand where they took place.
 For this, we will use the view "Example Data Sources - Spatial View".

-Open Views in Edge →
+Open Views in conode →

 Image title